corndel-swe/js-chessington-woodde-ubs/day-2-exercises.md

 ## Inheritance

-On the theme of maths and geometry,
+Speaking of maths and geometry, let's use shapes and polygons as a nice application of inheritance.

+First, read the docs on [Inheritance]().

 ## Overriding